 Once the harvest is in, select the fattest, cleanest carobs, discarding any with worm holes or nibbles from rodents.
 You`ll need a pair of pliers and a large saucepan.
 I am fortunate in that I own a true Cretan iron cooking pot (τσικάλι η τσουκάλι), which I use for this procedure.

 To obtain a reasonable quantity of syrup, you should collect at least 8 to 10 kilos of pods.
 Wash the carobs under running water.
 Using the pliers, break the pods into chunks.
 This aids the release of the syrup.
 Put into the saucepan and cover with water, leaving a good 10 cms excess over the pods.
 Place on the heat and bring to the boil.
-Leave to boil for at least 20 to 30 minutes and remove from the heat.
-Leave to stand overnight.
+Leave to boil for at least 10 minutes and remove from the heat.
+Leave to stand for at least 24 hours, 48 if possible.
 Strain the pods from the water, using a fine netting to catch the grainy remnants.
 If you wish to make carob flour (χαρουπάλευρο), lay out the broken pods to dry in the sun, covered of course with netting.
 I`ll cover the process for this on another page.

 Once you have your strained carob water, place on to the heat and begin boiling.
 The heat should not be too fierce, but just enough to keep it bubbling gently.
-When foam begins to develop on the surface, it`s a sign that you`re nearing the end of the procedure.
+When foam begins to develop, it`s a sign you`re nearing the end of the procedure.
 Remove the foam with a slotted spoon as it develops, but keep the syrup on the heat.
 Check the consistency periodically by dripping a tiny amount onto a cold plate, allowing it to cool.
 It won`t set, but should have the consistency of runny honey.